-Obtain documentation for all expenditures made during the year for material and supplies exceeding \$30,000, or public works exceeding \$250,000.
+Obtain documentation for all expenditures made during the year for material and supplies exceeding \$60,000, or public works exceeding \$250,000.
 Compare the documentation for these expenditures to Louisiana Revised Statue (R.S.)
 38:221-2286 (the public bid law) and report whether the expenditures were made in accordance with these laws.

-The were no expenditures made during the year ended December 31, 2021 exceeding \$30,000 for materials and supplies or \$250,000 for public works.
+The expenditures made during the year ended December 31, 2023 exceeding \$60,000 for materials and supplies were made in accordance with the public bid law.
+There were no expenditures made exceeding \$250,000 for public works.